CoolDude2349/Schoolsawsome2/README.md

 Lastest Supreme Math version is 1.4

-The two html files that use these scripts are Supreme Math and  gn-math.
+The two educational files here are Supreme Math and gn-math.